mo-azfar/Znuny-Slack-Notification/README.md

 	- Workspace: Anything

-2. Create incoming webhooks via Your App Name > Add features and functionality > Create Incoming Webhook > Activate Incoming Webhooks

-3. Create Bots via Your App Name > Add features and functionality > Bots > Review Scopes to Add
+2. Create Bots via Your App Name > Add features and functionality > Bots > Review Scopes to Add

 	a) Bot Token Scopes > Add an OAuth Scope